Intrinsic Finite Element Error Analysis on Manifolds with Regge Metrics, with Application to Calculating Connection Forms: Introduction

 Multi-index notation is also used heavily.
 A multi-index is a tuple $I = (i_1,i_2,\dots,i_k)$, where $1 \le i_j < i_{j+1}$ for each $j$ and $i_k \le n$, where $n$ is (usually) known from context as the dimension.
 The length of a multi-index is denoted $|I|$ and is equal to $k$.
 The special multi-index $[k]$ is simply $(1,2,\dots,k)$.
 The symmetric group on $\{1,2,\dots,k\}$ is denoted $S_k$.

-Submanifolds $T$, $e$, and $p$ will be implicitly assumed to refer to $n$-dimensional simplices, $(n-1)$-dimensional simplices, and points (respectively) in a triangulation of a manifold.
+Submanifolds $T$, $e$, and $p$ will be implicitly assumed to refer to $n$-dimensional simplices, $(n-1)$-dimensional simplices, and points (respectively) in a smooth triangulation of an $n$-dimensional manifold.
 All such objects are considered to be closed unless stated otherwise.
+In sections 4, 5, and 6, because $n=2$, these will refer to triangles, edges, and points respectively.

 An integral over the boundary of a manifold with corners is always implicitly understood to mean the sum of integrals over each codimension-1 smooth segment of the boundary (in other words, the stratum of index 1 \cite{Knapp}).